routineactivity/routineactivity.github.io/_posts/2024-02-17-harm-index-and-hotspots.md

 #### 4. CHI weighted (sqrt transform) vs. CHI weighted (raw values)

-From an exploratory perspective, the square root transform assists in reducing the skew caused by frequency deserts whilst still able to emphasise harm.
+From an exploratory perspective, the square root transform assists in reducing the skew caused by frequency deserts whilst still being able to emphasise harm.

-In Grand Rapids, the CCHI square root transform captured 5% more crime counts among the top 10% of its hotspot surface, comparative to the top 10% of the surface produced by CCHI values left untransformed.
-This is the equivalent of up to **300x more crimes**.
+In Grand Rapids, the CCHI square root transform captured 5% more crime counts among the top 10% of its hotspot surface, compared to the top 10% of the surface produced by CCHI values left untransformed.
+This is the equivalent of up to **300 more crimes**.

-In terms of harm, there was **732 harm days lost** among the top 10% of the CCHI square root transform surface, comparative to the top 10% of the CCHI untransformed.
+In terms of harm, there were **732 harm days lost** among the top 10% of the CCHI square root transform surface, compared to the top 10% of the CCHI untransformed.
 This is the equivalent of losing 2x robberies, or 1x firearms incident from the selection of hotspot areas.

 More robust testing is no doubt required, but the transformation of harm weights may be a helpful method when applied to spatial point pattern analyses.